Technology

 Spryker provides two main architectural qualities that just work out of the box, very high performance and scalability.
 In this post I explain our goals and the main architectural concepts to achieve them.
 There will be another article during the next days which gives insights into the results of a performance load test.

-Why are performance and scalability so important?
+Why are performance and scalability so important for Spryker?

 Everybody knows that poor performance is a true conversion killer, no doubt that a fast website results in great user experience.
 But there are other reasons to strive for a low servers-side execution time.